vimalmenon/k8s-frontend/README.md

-## K8S frontend learning
+## K8S frontend

 This is a frontend app build in NextJS.
-This App will be used for testing K8S
+This App will be used in [Learn K8S](https://github.com/vimalmenon/k8s-learn) project

+---
 ### Accepted Environmental value
 | Key |  Default Value  |
 |:-----|:--------:|